agagancarczyk/agagancarczyk/README.md

 ## About Me

 - 🌱 I'm currently working on [Keycloak](https://www.keycloak.org/)
-- 📚 Learning new technologies
+- 🚀 I'm open-source contributor
-- 🚀 Open-source contributor
+- 📚 I like learning new technologies

 ## Technologies